-- 1. Build coumarin (\bigcirc), minimize (\bigcirc) and click (\bigcirc). - 2.
+- 1. Build or sketch coumarin. - 2.
 The name coumarin appears at the bottom of the screen.
 Click on it, make sure that $\omega B97X-D/6-31G^$ is selected from the dialog that appears and click on Replace. - 3.
-Select Calculations... from the Setup menu ().
-Select

-Energy from the top menu to the right of Calculate.
-(Density Functional, ωB97X-D and 6-31G should already be selected from three menus immediately below.)
+Select Calculations... from the Setup menu ( ).
+Select Energy from the top menu to the right of Calculate.
+(Density Functional, ωB97X-D and 6-31G\ should already be selected from three menus immediately below.)
 You already have the equilibrium structure from SSPD and only need to obtain the energy and wave function as the basis of a UV/visible spectrum calculation.
 Check the box to the left of UV/vis (to the right of Compute).
 Click on Submit.
 Accept the name coumarin.

 4. The calculation will take several minutes.
 While coumarin is relatively small, calculations on several low-lying excited states in addition to the ground state are required to produce a UV/visible spectrum.
-When completed, select Spectra from the Display menu ().
-Click on () inside the spectra pane, and select ().
+When completed, select Spectra from the Display menu ( ).
+Click on ( ) inside the spectra pane, and select ( ).
 The calculated UV/visible spectrum will appear in the spectra pane.

-5. Click again on and this time select (white the public NIST database will be superimposed onto the calculated spectrum.
+5. Click again on and this time select ( ).
+The experimental UV/visible spectrum from the freely available NIST database will be superimposed onto the calculated spectrum.